Kinect Azure CHOP

 The Kinect Azure CHOP can be used to obtain body tracking information, including joint positions and rotations, and IMU sensor data from a Microsoft Kinect Azure camera.

-This TOP requires a Kinect Azure TOP to connect to the camera and to configure the camera's settings.
+This CHOP requires a Kinect Azure TOP to connect to the camera and to configure the camera's settings.
 Not all configuration settings support body tracking e.g. Passive IR depth mode.

 Use the Max Players parameter to determine how many players you would like the camera to track.
 The TOP will automatically assign any bodies that are discovered by the device to the available player spaces.
 Due to the system used to detect player skeletons from the depth camera image, body tracking data can lag multiple frames behind the image data.
 To more closely synchronize body and image data, use the 'Sync Body Tracking To Image' option on the primary Kinect Azure TOP that is controlling the device (synchronization will increase lag in the image capture).

-For a diagram of the joints tracked and their heirarchy, visit Microsoft's Kinect Azure SDK.
+For a diagram of the joints tracked and their hierarchy, visit Microsoft's Kinect Azure SDK.

 Acceleration and rotation data from the camera's IMU sensor can be obtained by enabling the 'IMU Channels' parameter.